Home

 3. Fish our Tuna Plug or Bullnose Bubbler at around 175 feet back.

-4. Fish a Tuna Plug, Bullnose Bubbler, or Bird Chain around 100 feet back.
+4. Fish a Tuna Plug, Bullnose Bubbler, Cone Head or Bird Chain around 100 feet back.

-5. Fish one of the items listed in steps 2-4 at 50 feet back.
+5. Fish one of the items listed in steps 2-4 or a daisy chain at 30 - 40 feet back on both left and right sides.

 6. No need for outriggers as by fishing a lighter bait WFB, it will stay above the others.
 Fish heavier baits closer to the boat and make the distance between each bait substantial.
 You should be able to make turns without tangling your rigs, but always keep an eye out for problems.